-- Make sure all the 110v systems (especially the air conditioning) have been switched off prior to starting the generator. - Make sure the shore power/generator breakers have been switched over to generator mode in the stbd eng compartment. - Press and hold the 'Start' button. - After a slight delay the light on the switch will flash and go green, you will hear the generator start. - Allow the generator to warm up for 5 minutes and then gradually load up the system, adding one load (air conditioner) every 2 minutes.
+- Make sure all the 110v systems (especially the air conditioning) have been switched off prior to starting the generator. - Press and hold the 'Start' button. - After a slight delay the light on the switch will flash and go green, you will hear the generator start. - Allow the generator to warm up for 5 minutes and then gradually load up the system, adding one load (air conditioner) every 5 minutes.